How To Get Around Tulum: 5 Best Ways

 Another option is renting a scooter/moped instead of a car.
 This will allow you to visit Tulum attractions on your own time, and scooters are easier to find parking for.

-You can rent a scooter with iBike Tulum, which costs around $35 US per day to rent.
+You can rent a scooter with iBike Tulum, which costs around $35 US per day.

 While renting a scooter is an option in Tulum, I recommend only renting one if you are experienced at driving a scooter.

-The roads aren’t developed, so riding a scooter is very bumpy.
+The roads aren’t developed, so riding a scooter is very bumpy in Tulum.
 Tourists are biking everywhere in all directions, especially during the high season, and many haven’t ridden a bike in years, so you can imagine what the roads will be like at times.

 Colectivo